-- Pr.
+- Dr. Luigi Mosca, former Director of LSM and at present Scientific Adviser for future projects at Fréjus site - Dr. Marco Zito, PostDoc researcher at CEA/DAPNIA.
+Leader of the T2K team in Saclay. - Dr. Christian Cavata, PostDoc researcher at CEA/DAPNIA.
+Scientific Deputy of the DAPNIA Chief of Department Scientific interest in neutrino physics and nucleon decay. - Pr.
 Thomas Patzak, project director at APC/IN2P3: leads the IN2P3 group of this project.
 Scientific activity in neutrino physics and particle physics detector development. - Dr Alain de Bellefon, senior researcher at APC/IN2P3, Scientific in charge with outreach at CNRS, scientific interest in dark matter and neutrino physics, and Borexino member. - Dr Jean-Eric Campagne, PostDoc researcher at LAL/IN2P3.
-Scientific interest in neutrino physics and nucleon decay search, co-coordinator of the MEMPHYS project, chairman of the Modane Underground Laboratory Scientific Committee. - Dr. Alessandra Tonazzo, researcher and lecturer at APC/IN2P3, has contributed to different highenergy collider experiments, both with detector development and with data analysis - Dr. Jacques Bouchez, senior researcher at APC/IN2P3.
-Scientific Adviser at CEA/DSM/DAPNIA.
-Scientific interest in neutrino physics and nucleon decay. - Dr. Jacques Dumarchez, senior researcher at LPNHE/IN2P3.
+Scientific interest in neutrino physics and nucleon decay search, co-coordinator of the MEMPHYS project, chairman of the Modane Underground Laboratory Scientific Committee. - Dr. Alessandra Tonazzo, researcher and lecturer at APC/IN2P3, has contributed to different highenergy collider experiments, both with detector development and with data analysis - Dr. Jacques Dumarchez, senior researcher at LPNHE/IN2P3.
 Scientific interest in neutrino physics and nucleon decay. - Dr. José Busto, PostDoc researcher at CPPM/IN2P3.
-Scientific interest in neutrino physics. - S Davidson, phenomenologist at IPNL/IN2P3, work in neutrino and charged lepton physics - Dr. Nikolaos Vassilopoulos, foreign visitor at LAL/IN2P3.
-Scientific interest in detector design by simulation software - Dr .
-Dario Autiero (IPNL/IN2P3), responsible of the neutrino group at IPN Lyon.
+Scientific interest in neutrino physics. - Dr. Dario Autiero (IPNL/IN2P3), responsible of the neutrino group at IPN Lyon.
 Scientific background in neutrino physics with the NOMAD and OPERA experiments.
 Leads the local group of the LAGUNA project. - Dr. Lionel Chaussard (UCBL/IPNL/IN2P3) responsible of the software working group in OPERA - Dr. Yves Declais (IPNL/IN2P3), spokesman of the OPERA experiment and of the past CHOOZ experiment.
-Long standing scientific background in neutrino oscillation searches - Dr. Jacques Marteau (UCBL/IPNL/IN2P3), project leader of the data acquisition system in OPERA - Dr. Claude Girerd (IPNL/IN2P3), research engineer, main designer of the OPERA data acquisition system based on a Ethernet network of 1200 smart sensors with on-board linux processors. - Dr. Hervez Mathez (IPNL/IN2P3), research engineer, head of the electronics service at IPN Lyon, with a long experience in low noise analog front-end - Dr. Edouard Bechetoille (IPNL/IN2P3), research engineer, newly hired designer expert for the development of analog front-end ASICs.
+Long standing scientific background in neutrino oscillation searches - Dr. Jacques Marteau (UCBL/IPNL/IN2P3), project leader of the data acquisition system in OPERA